 Doctors specializing in the diagnosis and treatment of vein-related disorders are increasingly recommending non-invasive evaluation through ultrasound machines to detect, diagnose and map out the varicose veins.
 Following the diagnostic ultrasound, a vein specialist can refer to their findings to suggest the best course of treatment for their patient.

 Advances in medical research and techniques have led to a decline in doctors recommending vein stripping as a treatment for varicose veins.
-Vein stripping surgery is a surgical procedure to ‘strip’ or remove visible veins via minor incisions to skin’s surface and is usually performed by a vascular surgeon.
-Patients are given general anesthesia for the duration of the procedure and it takes most patients anywhere from 2 to 4 weeks to recover from vein stripping surgical procedure.
+Vein stripping surgery was a surgical procedure to ‘strip’ or remove visible veins via minor incisions to skin’s surface.
+Patients had to undergo general anesthesia and incurred a 2 to 4 week recovery time from surgery.

 Another outdated medical procedure, similar to vein stripping, is vein ligation where the surgeon cuts off and ties the varicose vein.
 Patients are strongly recommended to explore other surgical procedures since vein ligation and vein stripping have both been deemed ineffective and outdated in recent medical surveys.